rust-lang/rfcs/text/0000-generalized-type-ascription.md

 `Foo { bar :: u8 }`.
 One drawback in this approach is that it may confuse readers with paths.

+## Uncertainty around `keyword: Type { .. }`

+Uncertainty and opposition around this RFC has mainly been expressed around the syntax `keyword: Type { .. }`.
+Therefore, this is proposed only experimentally so that we may try it out on nightly and gain more experience with the syntax.

+See section on [rationale][alternatives] for a discussion on this syntax.

 # Rationale and alternatives
 [alternatives]: #rationale-and-alternatives